 While the failure of immigrant or non-English speaking families to come to school or meet with teachers is often interpreted by the schools as “not caring” about their children’s education, this is most often NOT the case.
 Bilingual resources and staff, programs to help parents understand how to support their children’s education, and parent liaisons who can connect the school and families to linguistically and culturally diverse community resources can be highly effective strategies for developing partnerships between schools, families, and the community.

 Foundations for academic success begin in early childhood and are further developed during elementary school years.
 Conversely, patterns of failure and disengagement also begin early.
 For example, struggling readers are likely to continue to experience ongoing difficulties in secondary school.
-Continuity with family engagement strategies and partnerships with community programs from early learning to middle and high school can help support academic achievement throughout students’ school tenure.
+Continuity with family engagement strategies and partnerships with community programs from Pre-K/Elementary School to middle and high school can help support academic achievement throughout students’ school tenure.

 Handbook on Family and Community Engagement.
 (2011 ). http://www.families-schools.org/downloads/FACEHandbook.pdf

 Epstein, J. L. et al. (2009).
 School, family, and community partnerships: Your handbook for action .
 Third edition.
 Thousand Oaks, CA: Corwin Press.

 National Network of Partnership Schools’ (NNPS) semi-annual newsletter “Type 2”, found at http://www.csos.jhu.edu/p2000/type2/index.htm.
 This archive of free, downloadable newsletters shares examples of featured practices of school, family, and community partnerships, solutions to challenges, and guidelines for continuous improvement in program development.

 Parent, Family, Community Involvement in Education.
 NEA Policy Brief .
 (2008). http://www.nea.org/assets/docs/PB11_ParentInvolvement08.pdf